 Hi, my name is Ben Hollins and I am the tenant farmer at Fordhall.
 I live on the farm with my family and I run the working farm here at Fordhall.
 I am carrying on my late father’s philosophies of organic production, whilst learning my own, new ways of improving Fordhall.

 Our pastures, including our cows and sheep, are all fully certified organic with the Soil Association.
-These principles include high standards of animal welfare; low levels of environmental pollution, prohibition of genetically modified food, enhancement of the landscape and wildlife habitats, and most importantly soil management, which maintains soil health and which does not involve the use of chemical fertilisers and sprays.
+These principles include high standards of animal welfare, low levels of environmental pollution, prohibition of genetically modified food, enhancement of the landscape and wildlife habitats, and – most importantly – soil management, which maintains soil health and does not involve the use of chemical fertilisers and sprays.
 We love our soil microbes – they are our hidden factory of workers!

 PASTURE-FED ANGUS COWS